GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

   <img src="https://github.com/GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/blob/main/assets/compare_PFE.png"/>
 </p>

+Our results indicate that the xLSTM model outperforms the RWKV model, particularly in responding to sudden fluctuations in stock prices.

 Lastly, we experimented with autoregressively forecasting the *Coca-Cola* price 100 days into the future, resulting in non-satisfactory performance: